 With many men at war or unemployed, many Syrian women have become entrepreneurial and breadwinners, often encouraged by civil society initiatives.
 They have discovered in themselves abilities and strength they did not know they had.
 And they have been rewarded based on hard work, not corruption or favoritism.
 They have worked in fields across the board – from catering and embroidery to medical assistance and media.

-You may not yet see these gains in legislation or governance yet, but if we don’t hold on to them and nurture them now, before the warmongering men draw up a plan that disregards and discards women, then we will return to the sidelines embittered, having tasted empowerment only to have it ripped from our hands.
+You may not yet see these gains in legislation or governance yet, but if we don’t hold on to them and nurture them now, before the warmongering men draw up a plan that disregards and discards women, then we will return to the sidelines embittered, having tasted power and influence only to have it ripped from our hands.

 I am Syrian, but I do not reflect the Syrian women I speak of because I grew up in Europe.
 I have therefore been speaking to Syrian women in order to gather their thoughts and experiences.